-We will be replacing the aging Hamilton Street Bridge over the railway line in Subiaco with a new steel and concrete structure.
+- We’re replacing the aging Hamilton Street Bridge over the rail in Subiaco.

-The old timber bridge was built 99 years ago and has a 5-tonne load limit.
-Replacing it with a modern structure will ensure it is suitable for all standard vehicles and provide upgraded shared path facilities.
+The old timber bridge was built 99 years ago and had a 5-tonne load limit.
+Replacing it with a modern concrete and steel structure will ensure it is suitable for all standard vehicles and provide upgraded shared path facilities.
 It will optimise the road network for local traffic access and pedestrian and cyclist facilities into the future.

-From 25 February 2019 the Hamilton Street Bridge and adjacent Principal Shared Path (PSP) will close to enable works to begin.
+The Hamilton Street Bridge and adjacent shared path closed on 25 February to enable works to begin.
 The closures are necessary while the old bridge is removed and replaced to ensure public safety.

 - Road users will need to access Hamilton Street south of the railway line, Perth Modern and other facilities using the posted detour routes via Haydn Bunton Drive to the west or Loftus Street to the east to move around the area.

 - Path users will be directed away from the existing railway reserve path to a detour using Subiaco Road and White Place returning to the PSP at Loftus Street.